tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step6_security_object.md

 ## API key authorization

-The sample OpenWeatherMap API we're using in this course uses an API key passed in the URL's query string (rather than the header).
+The sample OpenWeatherMap API we're using in this course uses an API key passed in the URL's query string (rather than in the header).
 If you submit a request without the API key in the query string (or without a valid API key), the server denies the request.
 For details on the OpenWeatherMap's authorization model, see [How to start](https://openweathermap.org/appid#use).

 ## Security object